AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-01-24-annotating-large-datasets-with-tensorflow-object-detection-api.md

 The threshold score for an annotation to be produced can be optimised to suit the dataset and the needs of the operator.
 The threshold score should balance the frequency of unhelpful annotations against the miss rate.
 If removing unhelpful annotations is easier for the operator than generating missed ones, a lower threshold score should be used to reflect this.

 Below are three more predictions from the primitive model.
-Despite having a very small dataset, the model has made useful predictions that would save time annotating these images.
+Despite having a very small dataset and only a few training steps, the model has made useful predictions that would save time annotating these images.

 ![Example 1](https://res.cloudinary.com/andrewcarteruk/image/upload/v1516747767/TensorFlow%20-%20Race%20Cars/2-boxes.jpg)
 _In this example two annotations are correctly suggested and one is missed.
 The suggested annotations on the furthest car could be shrunk slightly._